 • Disney and its Partners in Education have built a strong working relationship.
 We also partner with the YMCA to offer before- and after-school programs for all students.

 • Disney’s average daily attendance consistently exceeds the district’s target of 95 percent.
-In 2011-2012, our average daily attendance was 96.04 percent.

 • Disney staff averages over 15 years' professional experience and over 77 percent of teachers have master’s degrees.
 Our faculty centers professional learning activities around the Springfield Public Schools' Strategic Plan.
 All staff strive to make decisions based on what is best for children, work extremely hard to create maximum student engagement and provide data-driven instruction to increase student achievement.
 In addition, we also seek effective feedback from all stakeholders, including students, parents, families and members of the community.